 Patents are exclusive rights granted to inventors that exclude others from making, using, or selling an invention.
-There are three categories of patents: utility patents, design patents and plant patents.
+There are three categories of patents in the US: utility patents, design patents and plant patents.

 These protect any new and useful process, machine, manufacture, or composition of matter.
-A utility patent protects how a device operates, including its inner workings and mechanisms.
+A utility patent often protects how a device operates, including its inner workings and mechanisms.
 Utility patents last 20 years from the date of filing.
+Most US patents are utility patents.

 A design patent protects the ornamental design of a functional item, such as jewelry or furniture.
 Design patents last 15 years from the date of filing.